jsantos42/MovesOfPokemons/README.md

 # Pokemon API
+Searchable list of Pokemons and its moves, using AJAX requests and a public API. \
+Enjoy!

 ![screenshot](sample.gif)

-Searchable list of Pokemons and its moves, using AJAX requests and a public API \
-Enjoy!